iitmotorsports/IIT-SAE-ECU/CONTRIBUTING.md

 # How To Contribute

+If you are unfamiliar with Git, CMake, or VSCode, please read through this guide thoroughly.

 ## Before you begin

 This repository is for students that are part of the SAE club at Illinois Tech.

-If you are here then that probably means you have joined the club and are interested in programming the microcontrollers that the car will use.
+If you are here then that probably means you have joined the club and are interested in programming the microcontrollers that our car uses.

 This side of the software sub-team works closely with different electrical sub systems of the car.
-This includes things like the Motor controllers, Battery Management System (BMS), and sensors such as the steering wheel and pedals.
+This includes things like the Motor controllers, Accumulator Management System (AMS), and sensors such as the steering wheel, pedals, and brake pressure.

 Another major part of this project communicates with an Android phone app, which is currently being used as a dashboard for the car.
 If you would like to take a look at the Android app instead, look for the appropriate repository on the [Illinois Tech Motorsports](https://github.com/Illinois-Tech-Motorsports) organization page on github.
+The project should be named *Dashboard* followed by the most recent year.

-The main part of this project is written in C++ and is setup to only compile on Windows.
+The main part of this project is written in C++17 and is currently setup to only compile on Windows.
-Various scripts used by the compilation process are written in python 3.
+Various scripts used by the compilation process are written in python 3.10.

 This project is meant to be used with [VSCode](https://code.visualstudio.com/) as all the tasks and formatting is taken care of through local settings.
 The rest of this document assumes you are using VSCode.

-Before continuing, be sure to follow the steps for installing and setting up for compilation and running VSCode tasks in the [README](README.md).
+**Before continuing, be sure to follow the [Software](README.md#software) and [Setup](README.md#setup) section of the [README](README.md#software).**

 ## Familiarizing Yourself

-If you are having trouble with anything here, first double check you read it correctly, and if that doesn't work, ask whoever is leading software, or someone that you think might know, to help you.
+If you are having trouble with anything here, first double check you read it correctly, and if that doesn't work, try looking it up, and if that don't work, ask someone that you think might know, to help you.

 ## The Environment

 Here are some things that you should do which should help you familiarize yourself with scripts, extensions, and tasks that are often used and to ensure that everything is working.

-Although you already should have from the [README](README.md) setup, make sure you have also cloned the [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain) repo using `git clone`, and put it next to this project folder.
+Although you already should have from the [README](README.md#setup) setup section, make sure you have also cloned the [TeensyToolchain](https://github.com/LeHuman/TeensyToolchain) repo using `git clone`, and put it next to this project folder.

 To thoroughly follow this guide, ensure you have 1-2 Teensies connected to your pc.
 They **must** be the same model, either `3.6`, `4.0`, or `4.1`.

+1. When you first open this project in VSCode, it might recommend you to install some extensions, install them.
+If it does not recommend them look into the `.vscode/extensions.json` file and search for each item under the `recommendations` section using the extensions tab which is on the left side bar in VSCode.

-1. By default, The top left icon in VSCode shows the open editors and then files in your workspace.
+    By default, The top left icon in VSCode shows the open editors and files in your workspace.
 The one below that is source control.

     ![The source control tab](https://raw.githubusercontent.com/Illinois-Tech-Motorsports/IIT-SAE-ECU/master/Images/Contributing/VSIcons.png)